kiwitcms/Kiwi/docs/source/guide/admin.rst

 Deleting a user
 ^^^^^^^^^^^^^^^

-Users can not be deleted from KiwiTestPad.
+Users can not be deleted from Kiwi TCMS.
 A user that is no longer required must be disabled.

 Procedure: Disabling a user